RTEMS/rtems-docs/user/exe/executables.rst

    Building an Application

-The standard and 3rd party libraries are a collection of object files built using the same set of tools the application source is compiled with.
+The standard and third-party libraries are a collection of object files built using the same set of tools the application source is compiled with.
 The package collects it's object files into an archive or library.